saviopinho/mars-rover-challenge-fullstack/README.md

 > ## Backend em NodeJS, Javascript, ExpressJS, PostgresSQL, Sequelize
 > ## Frontend em ReactJS.

->
+A squad of robotic rovers are to be landed by NASA on a plateau on Mars.

+This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.

+A rover’s position and location is represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points.
+The plateau is divided up into a grid to simplify navigation.
+An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.

+In order to control a rover , NASA sends a simple string of letters.
+The possible letters are ‘L’, ‘R’ and ‘M’.
+‘L’ and ‘R’ makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
+‘M’ means move forward one grid point, and maintain the same heading.

+Assume that the square directly North from (x, y) is (x, y + 1).

 ## ✅ Funcionalidades
-- Criar uma pessoa.
-- Autenticar uma pessoa.
-- Adicionar e listar cartões de uma conta.
-- Adicionar e listar contas da pessoa.
-- Realizar e listar transações em uma conta.
-- Consultar o saldo de uma conta.
-- Realizar transferência interna entre contas.
-- Reverter uma transação.
+- Realizar o deploy desses rovers, bem como as validações de regras, através do Frontend criado especificamente para consumir essa API desenvolvida.
+- Salvar os registros dos deploys dos rovers na base de dados PostgresSQL.
+- Listar o resultados dos deploys através de um Report que pode ser executado direto do Frontend.

 ## ✅ Endpoints
-* POST /people
-* POST /login
-* POST /accounts
-* GET /accounts
-* POST /accounts/:accountId/cards
-* GET /accounts/:accountId/cards
-* GET /cards
-* POST /accounts/:accountId/transactions
-* POST /accounts/:accountId/transactions/internal
+* POST /rover
-* GET /accounts/:accountId/transactions
-* GET /accounts/:accountId/balance
+* GET /rover
-* POST /accounts/:accountId/transactions/:transactionId/revert

-## ✅ Extras
-* Documentação Swagger adicionada para realização de testes e validação.
-Por padrão o projeto estará disponível na porta 3001 em http://localhost:3001/docs

 ## 💻 Pré-requisitos

 Antes de começar, verifique se você atendeu aos seguintes requisitos:

-* Ter o Docker instalado e rodando para que seja criada a base de dados dessa aplicação.
+* Ter o Docker instalado (preferência mais atualizado) e rodando para que seja criada a base de dados dessa aplicação.
 (Procurar fechar todos os serviços e containeres que já estiverem rodando para evitar conflito de portas)

 * NodeJS Instalado na máquina.

 ## 🚀 Instalação